jverneaut/wordpress-starter/Readme.md

 This project serves as a blank WordPress theme to build upon.
 It is ACF-ready and includes **sass** and **es6** support via **webpack**.

+Usefull Bootstrap styles are also included in `scss/vendors/_bootstrap.scss` (grid, utilities, etc.).

 ### Usage

 ```sh